 To gather more information, your provider may:

-If a healthcare provider sees visual signs of tongue cancer, they’ll recommend a biopsy.
-During this procedure, they’ll take a small sample of affected tissue.
-They’ll send it to a lab, where a pathologist will examine the tissue and look for cancer cells.
+If a healthcare provider sees signs of tongue cancer, they’ll recommend a biopsy.
+During this procedure, they’ll take a small sample of affected tissue and test it for cancer cells.

 Your provider may also order imaging tests like:

-Tongue cancer treatments depend on a few factors, including the size and location of the tumor and how far the cancer cells have spread.
+Treatments depend on a few factors.
+These include the size and location of the tumor, as well as how far the cancer cells have spread.
 Tongue cancer treatments include:

 Advertisement